Jo Malone London brings scent-sational virtual shopping experience to Southeast Asia with Lazada

-SINGAPORE, Oct.
-11, 2021 /PRNewswire/ -- Scented British lifestyle brand Jo Malone London today announced their partnership with Southeast Asia's leading eCommerce platform Lazada, launching the first region-wide Jo Malone London flagship stores on LazMall.
+KUALA LUMPUR, Malaysia, Oct.
+11, 2021 /PRNewswire/ -- Scented British lifestyle brand Jo Malone London today announced their partnership with Southeast Asia's leading eCommerce platform Lazada, launching the first region-wide Jo Malone London flagship stores on LazMall, Lazada's authenticity-guaranteed branded destination.

 New to Jo Malone London?

-- Explore with the brand's Scent Finder and choose amongst six fragrance families from fresh and uplifting citrus to opulent florals and warming woods via Discovery trial sets and pampering Little Luxuries sets.
+- Explore with the brand's and choose amongst six fragrance families from fresh and uplifting citrus to opulent florals and warming woods via Discovery trial sets and pampering Little Luxuries sets.

 - Use Scent Pairing on LazMall Prestige to create your unique and personalized scent by layering fragrances.